NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/modelConfiguration.md

 * **ON:** The model uses sampling to select tokens based on probability distributions, producing more diverse and natural outputs.
 This is the standard mode for most applications.

-* **OFF:** The model uses greedy decoding, always selecting the highest-probability token.
+* **OFF:** The model selects the highest-probability tokens.
 This produces highly deterministic and repeatable outputs.

 This global setting can be overridden in specific contexts when different behavior is required for particular tasks.